Skanste: Latvian Museum of Contemporary Art

+The museum building is to take up almost 8000 m2.

 Riga conference and concert center

 The construction of the Riga conference and concert center is scheduled to be completed by 2024.
 It is planned that the center will be able to attract around 600,000 visitors annually and will be situated next to the Luminor building.
 The project is to be financed within the framework of state and private partnership.

 Taking as a model the Malmö Live project, the center will include three buildings: a music hall, a conference center, and a hotel.
 The conference center will also include a symphony hall, which will be the permanent home of the Latvian National Symphony Orchestra.

 The national level acoustic concert hall and conference center are stated priorities in strategic state and Riga City documents.

 Sporta 2 quarter

 The development of the quarter, which takes up more than 4 ha in the "quiet center", was begun in 2016 by NP Properties, developer of industrial parks.
 Now the territory between Hanzas, Vesetas, and Sporta streets is becoming a neighborhood for living, working, enjoying, creating, and forming various partnerships.

 The first permanent tenants – The Contemporary Art Center kim? and the business TechHub Riga, began their operations at Sporta 2 quarter in 2016, and now have been joined by several other creative institutions: FonFilms, the Royal Improvisation Theater, start-ups fashion enterprises, and others.